 Whilst in residence, Harrison began to acknowledge the contradictions inherent in producing such material-heavy permanent signs for the sake of a one-week festival, especially one that was meant to be addressing issues of sustainability.
 By the end of Two Degrees, it seemed vital for the festival’s and the artist’s integrity, that the four ‘climate / change’ signs be allowed to continue to promote their cause long into the future.

 And so the Early Warning Signs project was born.
-In the spirit of her new mantra ‘reduce, reuse, recycle your art’ and in an attempt to address the responsibility the contemporary artist should have to the objects she produces, Harrison decided to become the facilitator of this life-long project to continue to tour the four signs to different public locations throughout the UK.
+In the spirit of her new mantra ‘reduce, reuse, recycle your art’ and in an attempt to address the responsibility the contemporary artist should have to the objects she produces, Harrison decided to become the facilitator of a life-long project to continue to tour the four signs to different public locations throughout the UK.

-Since 2011, the signs have been displayed outside thirty-six venues in all corners of the British Isles, each documented on the project website.
+Since 2011, the signs have been displayed outside more than forty venues in all corners of the British Isles, each documented on the project website.

-These include: Two Degrees Festival, Artsadmin, Converse/Dazed Emerging Artists Award, Beacon Art Project, The Hidden Gardens, Dundee Contemporary Arts, Centre for Contemporary Arts, Site Gallery, Eastside Projects, Travelling Gallery, Castlefield Gallery, Space Station Sixty-Five, Beaconsfield, Gallery of Modern Art (2014), FACT (Foundation for Art & Creative Technology), Aspex Gallery, NN Contemporary Art, Spike Island, The Tetley, Gallery of Modern Art (2015), QUAD, Arcola Theatre, Edinburgh Printmakers, The Bowling Harbour Project, Attenborough Centre for the Creative Arts, ONCA Centre for Arts & Ecology, Deveron Projects, ATLAS Arts, Solent Showcase, UH Arts, BOM (Birmingham Open Media), Democracy House, CCA Derry~Londonderry, Central Saint Martins, Middlesbrough Institute of Modern Art, Kinning Park Complex, Royal Botanic Garden Edinburgh, PEER and Hoxton Trust, Fermynwoods Contemporary Art, Impact Arts, The Bowling Green, The Hidden Gardens (2021), Woodlands Community Garden and The Mitchell Library in Glasgow where all four signs are re-united during COP26 for the first time since 2011.
+These include: Two Degrees Festival, Artsadmin, Converse/Dazed Emerging Artists Award, Beacon Art Project, The Hidden Gardens, Dundee Contemporary Arts, Centre for Contemporary Arts, Site Gallery, Eastside Projects, Travelling Gallery, Castlefield Gallery, Space Station Sixty-Five, Beaconsfield, Gallery of Modern Art (2014), FACT (Foundation for Art & Creative Technology), Aspex Gallery, NN Contemporary Art, Spike Island, The Tetley, Gallery of Modern Art (2015), QUAD, Arcola Theatre, Edinburgh Printmakers, The Bowling Harbour Project, Attenborough Centre for the Creative Arts, ONCA Centre for Arts & Ecology, Deveron Projects, ATLAS Arts, Solent Showcase, UH Arts, BOM (Birmingham Open Media), Democracy House, CCA Derry~Londonderry, Central Saint Martins, Middlesbrough Institute of Modern Art, Kinning Park Complex, Royal Botanic Garden Edinburgh, PEER and Hoxton Trust, Fermynwoods Contemporary Art, Impact Arts, The Bowling Green, The Hidden Gardens (2021), Woodlands Community Garden and The Mitchell Library in Glasgow where all four signs were re-united during COP26 to celebrate the 10th anniversary of the project.